tefra/xsdata/docs/models.rst

      - The real/local name of the element this class represents.
    * - nillable
      - bool
-     - Specifies whether an explicit empty value can be assigned, default: False
+     - Specifies whether this class can be initialized with no values
    * - namespace
      - str
      - The element xml namespace.